How Much Does BetterHelp Cost? Understanding Online Therapy Pricing

 Takeaway

-- Online therapy services can also be a more convenient and cost-effective option than in-person treatment, as evidenced by BetterHelp’s flexible features and affordable subscription costs.
+- Online therapy services can be a more convenient and cost-effective option than in-person treatment, as evidenced by BetterHelp’s flexible features and affordable subscription costs.

 - If you’re ready to talk to a licensed therapist online, consider getting matched with a mental health professional through BetterHelp.

-Is BetterHelp actually cheaper?
+Is BetterHelp actually cheaper than traditional therapy?

 Does BetterHelp accept insurance?